Nikhil12321/chat-system-in-nodejs/README.md

 --> If you have installed NODE.JS and MongoDB then execture copy.js from the command line.
 --> Open the application in any browser on your network by writing your ip:8081/login.
 Example: 192.168.1.2:8081/login

+THE PROJECT USES THE FOLLOWING MODULES:

+1. Socket.io (http://socket.io/) for handling communications
+2. Multer (https://github.com/expressjs/multer) for handling multipart data that is images and multimedia